Developing the next generation of New Zealand hops

 The varieties will be scaled on our farms and commercialised accordingly, over the next decade.

-The first hop to be commercialised from the CIP partnership is CIP 014, which will be launched in early 2026 and available for brewers to purchase soon thereafter.
+The first hop to be commercialised from the CIP partnership was CIP 014, which was launched in early 2026 as NZ Rhapzody™ and will be available for brewers after harvest 2026.

-An exciting hop with sweet peach, juicy orange, ripe passionfruit and sticky mango, all layered to create a vibrant tropical juicy fruit character.
+Formerly known as CIP 014 and exclusive to Clayton Hops.
+An exciting hop with ripe passionfruit, sticky mango, sweet peach and juicy citrus all layered to create a vibrant tropical juicy fruit character.

 • Alpha acids % 12.0-14.0